 Three Gorges Dam, China

-The Three Gorges Dam on the Yangtze River is the largest hydroelectric power station ever built, and the numbers are hard to absorb: 2,335 metres wide, 185 metres tall, with a reservoir stretching nearly 600 kilometres upstream into Chongqing municipality.
-Construction took 17 years, displaced roughly 1.3 million people, and flooded dozens of towns and hundreds of archaeological sites.
-It generates around 100 billion kilowatt-hours of electricity per year.
-Whether this was worth the human and environmental cost is a genuine question that the Chinese government and its critics have argued over for decades; the engineering achievement, regardless of the politics, is extraordinary.
+The numbers are hard to absorb: 2,335 metres wide, 185 metres tall, a reservoir stretching nearly 600 kilometres upstream into Chongqing municipality.
+Construction took 17 years and displaced roughly 1.3 million people from towns and villages that were simply flooded out of existence.
+The dam generates around 100 billion kilowatt-hours of electricity per year – enough to replace a significant fraction of China’s coal power output at its completion.
+Whether that trade was worth the human and environmental cost is a genuine question that engineers, economists, and the people who were relocated have argued about for decades.
+The Chinese government presents it as a national triumph.
+The engineering achievement, regardless of how you weigh the politics, is not in dispute.

 The Dam Site

-Most river cruises begin in Chongqing, and the city deserves a day or two on its own terms.
-It sits at the confluence of the Yangtze and Jialing rivers, built across steep hillsides and connected by an intricate system of bridges, tunnels, cable cars, and elevated highways.
-The old district of Ciqikou preserves a section of traditional Qing Dynasty architecture with teahouses and local snack stalls.
+Most river cruises begin in Chongqing, and the city is genuinely interesting on its own terms.
+It sits at the confluence of the Yangtze and Jialing rivers, built across steep hillsides and connected by bridges, tunnels, cable cars, and elevated highways that pile on top of each other in ways that seem implausible until you are navigating them.
+The old district of Ciqikou has a section of Qing Dynasty architecture with teahouses and local snack stalls that is worth an afternoon.

 Chongqing’s food is aggressive and distinctive.
-The local hot pot uses tallow-based broth with Sichuan pepper and dried chillies; it numbs the lips within a few minutes and is addictive.
-A full hot pot meal for two with drinks runs around 150-250 yuan at a mid-range place.
-Chongqing noodles (xiaomian) are available at breakfast stalls for 8-12 yuan and are the correct morning meal.
+The local hot pot uses a tallow-based broth loaded with Sichuan pepper and dried chillies and numbs your lips within minutes.
+It is addictive and genuinely spicy in a way many other Chinese “spicy” dishes are not.
+A full hot pot meal for two with drinks runs around 150 to 250 yuan at a mid-range place.
+Chongqing noodles (xiaomian) at breakfast stalls cost 8 to 12 yuan and are the correct way to start the day.

 Where to Stay

-In Chongqing, the Raffles Chongqing in the Chaotianmen district is the prestige option, occupying the tip of the peninsula with river views on two sides.
-Mid-range hotels cluster in the Jiefangbei and Guanyinqiao districts at 300-600 yuan per night.
-For the dam itself, Yichang has a decent selection of business hotels near the train station at 250-400 yuan.
+In Chongqing, the Raffles Chongqing in the Chaotianmen district occupies the tip of the peninsula with river views on two sides and is the prestige option.
+Mid-range hotels cluster in the Jiefangbei and Guanyinqiao districts at 300 to 600 yuan per night.
+For the dam itself, Yichang has a decent selection of business hotels near the train station at 250 to 400 yuan.

 Practical Notes

 Foreign visitors to China need a visa arranged in advance.
-The Golden Week holiday in October brings enormous domestic tourism crowds to all major sites; avoid if possible.
-The Yangtze valley can be humid and hazy from June to September.
-October and November typically offer the clearest views.
-Photography of the dam infrastructure is permitted in designated areas.
+The Golden Week holiday in October brings large domestic crowds to all major sites; plan around it if possible.
+The Yangtze valley is humid and hazy from June through September.
+October and November offer the clearest views and cooler temperatures.
+Photography of the dam infrastructure is permitted in designated areas, which is a genuinely significant concession given what the dam represents in Chinese national symbolism.